-If you are struggling to pay your bill by the due date, please contact our office on 6274 3700 as soon as possible to arrange a payment arrangement.
-The arrangement will only be a maximum of 6 weeks in duration to ensure the invoice is paid by the next issued water invoice.
+If you are struggling to pay your RCH invoices including Water and tenant liability invoices by the due date, please contact our office on 6274 3700 as soon as possible to arrange a payment arrangement.

+For water invoices the payment arrangement will only be a maximum of 6 weeks in duration to ensure the invoice is paid by the next issued water invoice.